mitch-roberts/udacity_deploy_linux/README.md

 - Create "app" schema in "otrcatalog" database
 - Set search path on "otrcatalog" database to "app" schema
 - Grant the following privileges to "otrcatalogrole":
--- Connect to "otrcatalog" database
+    - Connect to "otrcatalog" database
--- Usage and create on "app" schema
+    - Usage and create on "app" schema
--- Select, insert, update and delete on tables (as default) -- Use sequences in "app" schema
+    - Select, insert, update and delete on tables (as default)
+    - Use sequences in "app" schema
-- Create user "catalog" and grant it "otrcatalogrole" role
+- Create user "catalog" and grant it the "otrcatalogrole" role
 - Revoke all rights to "otrcatalog" database from "public" role

 ### Other Third-Party Resources Used (not a comprehensive list)
+- Git Bash
+- Notepad++
 - Digital Ocean community (https://www.digitalocean.com/community) (information about Apache and PSQL)
 - Amazon AWS article - https://aws.amazon.com/blogs/database/managing-postgresql-users-and-roles/ (very useful info about PSQL roles/users)
 - developers.google.com (OAuth provider for user login)
 - Stack Overflow (stackoverflow.com)

+# Other Application Details

 "OTR Program Catalog" is a Flask web application with a PostgreSQL back end that provides an interface for browsing and managing a catalog of Old Time Radio (OTR) genres and programs.
 It is written in Python 2 and leverages Google oauth for user login.